Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Simulation of multi-element germanium detector performance

 \subsection{Quantification of the charge sharing effect with and without collimator}

-The simulation conditions used to obtain the results in this section are summarized in Table \ref{tab:SimulationCondition}.
+In this section, the charge sharing effect is evaluated using two observables: the cluster size and the seed signal.
+A cluster is defined as a set of pixels that collect charges when one photon is interacting with the detector.
+Hence, the \textit{cluster size} is equal to the number of pixels belonging to a cluster.
+The \textit{seed signal} is defined as the ratio between the charge of the pixel in which the incident particle deposited its energy and the total collected charge.
+In this study, a squared-shaped beam (30~mm $\times$ 30~mm size) of X-rays (30~keV energy), emitted at 5~cm from the detector window and perpendicular to it (along z-axis in Allpix Squared framework reference) has been simulated.
+The total number of simulated X-rays is 5 $\times$ 10$^7$.

-The distribution of the cluster size for the germanium detector with collimator is presented in Figure \ref{fig:ClusterSize} (a).
-The cluster size multiplicity shows that the large majority of the events have a cluster size equal to 1 (these are events that are collected in a single pixel).
-Less than 1\% of the events are contributing to the charge sharing effect in this case.
+The distribution of the cluster size for the germanium detector with collimator is presented in Figure~\ref{fig:ClusterSize} (a).
+The cluster size multiplicity shows that the large majority of events have a cluster size equal to 1 (these are events collected in a single pixel), while less than 2.8\% of the events are contributing to the charge sharing effect.
 This result illustrates the important role of the collimator in removing the charge sharing effect.
-The 2D map in x and y, depicted in Figure \ref{fig:ClusterSize} (b), provides more details on the cluster size spatial distribution.
-The largest cluster size occurs at the pixel corners since the high electric field present in this area results in a strong contribution from drift of charge carriers.
+The 2D map in x and y, depicted in Figure~\ref{fig:ClusterSize} (b), provides more details on the spatial distribution of the cluster size.
+The largest cluster size occurs in the inter-pixel region, as expected, since the low electric field present in this area results in a strong charge carrier diffusion.
 As a consequence, the induced charge carriers of one pixel can easily diffuse into adjacent pixel cells, resulting in a cluster size of 2 to 4 in the corner.
 On the other hand, the cluster size is 1 at the center of the pixel because charge carriers are unlikely to diffuse to neighboring pixel cells.
-As expected, charge sharing is increasing at the pixel corner and near the pixel edges.

-Figure \ref{fig:SeedSginal} (a) shows the seed signal map in x and y and depicts a decrease of the seed signal towards the edges due the presence of the collimator.
-A scan of the seed signal along a horizontal cut-line crossing the middle of a pixel row is shown in Figure \ref{fig:SeedSginal} (b) in which a drop of the seed signal down to 10\% of the maximum in the inter-pixel region is observed, while the vertical lines represent the error bars for each data point.
+Figure~\ref{fig:SeedSginal} (a) shows the seed signal map in x and y and depicts a decrease of the seed signal towards the edges due the presence of the collimator.
+A scan of the seed signal along a horizontal cut-line crossing the middle of a pixel row is shown in Figure~\ref{fig:SeedSginal} (b) in which the seed signal drops down to 10\% of the maximum in the inter-pixel region, while the vertical lines represent the error bars for each data point.

-The charge sharing effect can also be quantified by measuring the distance where the pixel charge is shared.
-In the case of our detector, a pixel charge scan between two adjacent pixels is shown in Figure \ref{fig:PixelCharge} for both cases with and without collimator.
-A Gaussian fit is used to estimate the charge sharing width, when there is no collimator, as seen in Figure \ref{fig:PixelCharge} (b).